Business benefits of taking on a PhD intern:

 - improving a specific policy or working in a setting related to policy (e.g. government department or charity)

 Standard of the PhD students:

-- The Biotechnology and Biological Sciences Research Council Doctoral Training Partnership PhD students are from the top six Universities in Scotland.
-Students are motivated, adaptable, smart and may have relevant previous work experience
+- The UKRI BBSRC-funded PhD students are from the top six Universities in Scotland.
+Students are motivated, adaptable, smart and may have relevant previous work experience, including from industry.

 - Internships can be run any time throughout the year so you can make them a part of your business priorities

 - A challenging internship project with clearly defined task/s – either one big project or the workload could be spread across a number of areas to give as much diversity in work as possible

 - Work space and equipment

 - An experienced employee who will act as a mentor to support the PhD intern.
 The mentor is responsible for the induction process, supervising the delivery of a piece of work, providing training, feedback, encouragement and is the designated point of contact for the PIPS Coordinator.